Are You Ready for Your Tween to Have More Responsibility?

 When my kids were tweens, such a few short years ago, I had to ask myself a lot of questions.
 Do I dare leave them behind after they begged me to stay home alone to avoid having to run errands with me?
 Should I leave them home when I need to take their younger sibling to practice?
 Dare I avoid the eye roll when I ask them to go out to dinner at a "not so friendly" restaurant as a family?

 My kids were growing up fast, and I wasn't quite ready for them to spread their wings.

-I remember the day my older son found a letter I had written to him, as the tooth fairy, in my saved files on my computer.
-With it's sugary sweet and angelic tone being so believable, he was sure she was real!
-His look of surprise and disappointment smushed into one facial expression was hearbreaking, but yet a relief.
+I remember the day my older son found a letter I had written to him, like the tooth fairy, in my saved files on my computer.
+With its sugary sweet and angelic tone being so believable, he was sure she was real!
+His look of surprise and disappointment smushed into one facial expression was heartbreaking, but yet a relief.
 At age eight, it was probably time that he knew.
-Also, I recall the time my younger son, who couldn't live without his blankey, was invitied to a sleepover.
+Also, I recall the time my younger son, who couldn't live without his blankey, was invited to a sleepover.
 The anxiety of leaving blankey behind or the possibility of being embarrassed with it was apparent.
 Still, not to forget every Mom's worry, knowing when to allow your children to go into a public restroom by themselves, without you.

 Yes, kids grow into tweenhood with gusto, hesitation, and every adjective in between!

 And there was that ever-present unease of my parental decision making surrounding the idea of leaving my children home alone for an hour.
 Was it even legal?